 - Submitting photos to foodgawker is also a great way of getting feedback.
 I’ve had more than a few photos rejected for being under or over-exposed.

-- Create layers in photos, with colour and texture.
-Think about the colours in the dish you are photographing and try to bring in contrast.
+- Create layers in photos, with color and texture.
+Think about the colors in the dish you are photographing and try to bring in contrast.

 - It’s also important to know your style and branding.
-I like bright photos filled with white and colour.
-But dark backgrounds are trendy as they really make food pop.
+I like bright photos filled with white and color.
+But dark backgrounds really make certain types of food pop.
 Branding should be built into the style.
-Decide whether you want your photos to feel vintage, rustic, minimalist or modern.
+Decide whether you want your photos to feel vintage, rustic, minimalist, or modern.